bsmithwick/gen-ai-intro-presentation/README.md

     2. download into /data from https://starwars.fandom.com/wiki/Special:Statistics (database dumps)
     3. Unzip with 7zip
     4. Extract with https://github.com/attardi/wikiextractor
-    5. `node act3-preload.mjs` (You'll need to comment out the kill switch first.
-You'll spend some $ on Bedrock embeddings, so only do this once.)
+    5. `node act3-preload.mjs`  You'll need to comment out the kill switch first.
+This takes several hours, and you'll spend about $6 on Bedrock embeddings.
+You could also run Ollama or similar locally instead of using Bedrock.

 There are usage examples at the top of each `act*.mjs` script.